Umaumalei (Orangespine Unicornfish (Naso lituratus) in Hawaii)

 Source: HAR 13-52 · Verified July 2026 · Always confirm current rules with Hawaiʻi DLNR

-Non-residents age 15+ also need the Hawaiʻi nonresident marine fishing license (HAR 13-74-11) — buy online or see our regulations guide.
+Non-residents age 15+ also need the Hawaiʻi nonresident marine fishing license (HAR 13-74-11).
+Buy it online or see our regulations guide.

 Hunt Umaumalei with a guide